MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md

     >>* Enter the description and expiry time of the secret (recommended to select Never for expiry time) and click on Save button.
 A value would be shown.
 Save this value.
 Would be required later as the ClientSecret.
     >![ManualAADSetup4](../../media/ManualAADSetup4.png)
 >>
+>9.
+Make a note of the obtained values as they will be needed in next step.

 ### Step 3 - Next continue from **Step 9** in  the [**installation article**](../../infrastructure-management/install-your-platform-instance/installation-guide-detailed-steps.md)